Brunetto Latini: The Divine Comedy

-Latini was Dante's guardian after the death of his father.
+Some writers have stated that Brunetto Latini was Dante Alighieri’s guardian after the death of his father.
+Dante’s father, Alighiero di Bellincione degli Alighieri, died sometime between 1281 and 1283, and there is no document showing that Brunetto Latini became Dante’s guardian.
+The claim that he was Dante’s guardian may be due to Dante calling him caro e buono padre (dear and good father) in Canto XV of his Inferno.
+The claim is not supported by reliable historical sources.
+It appears only in much later, non‑scholarly summaries and is rejected by major Dante scholars.
 Early Dante commentators spoke of Brunetto as his teacher, as does Dante himself.
 Vittorio Imbriani took issue with that concept, saying Brunetto was far too busy a man to have been a mere teacher.
 Dante immortalized him in the Divine Comedy (see Inferno, XV.
 22–87).
 It is also believed that there was an intellectual and affectionate bond between the elderly man and the young poet.
 It was perhaps Latini who induced Dante to read Cicero and Boethius, after the death of Beatrice.

 Many of the characters in Dante's Inferno are also mentioned in the legal and diplomatic documents Brunetto Latini wrote in Latin.
-There is a portrait of Latini in the Bargello in Florence, once reputed to be by Giotto, next but one to the side of Dante (between them is Corso Donati).
+There is a portrait of Latini in the Palazzo del Bargello in Florence, attributed to Giotto, depicting Latini standing alongside Dante and Corso Donati.
 In a wood engraving, Gustave Doré envisages the same scene from Inferno XV, 1861.